 As part of our commitment to promoting equity in student outcomes, EAB catalogued leading indicators of persisting gaps in student outcomes between underrepresented students and majority students.
 We uncovered over 100 barriers to equitable student outcomes through a literature review, research interviews, and analysis of student success data.
 Some of the disparities were well-known.
 However, we wanted to highlight five that might surprise academic leaders and inspire change on campus.

 1. Impact of grading practices on student success

-Further research demonstrates that norm-referenced grading creates a competitive classroom environment, where the success of one student is at the expense of another’s, which has a disproportionately negative effect on underrepresented students.
+Further research demonstrates that norm-referenced grading creates a competitive classroom environment, where the success of one student is at the expense of another’s, which has a disproportionately negative effect on traditionally underrepresented students already struggling with a sense of belonging.
 This indicates that a seemingly innocuous method to assess and compare student performance can have disparate impacts on outcomes.

 The unintended consequences of institutional policies and procedures were another important aspect of our research.
 While academic leaders are familiar with how restrictive bursar holds for small outstanding balances create a punitive roadblock to graduation, many are unaware of the equity implications of such policies.
 Analysis conducted through EAB’s Navigate technology found that underrepresented students are impacted by such financial holds more frequently and with greater intensity than their majority peers.

 For example, one institution found that 32% of black and 29% of Latinx first-year students and sophomores had 6-10 holds on their account and another 18% and 10%, respectively, had more than eleven.
 In contrast to this, only 26% of white first-year students and sophomores had 6-10 holds and only about 6% had more than eleven.
 While such policies are meant to hold students accountable, they can be a barrier to persistence and equity as well as cause institutions to senselessly lose enrollment over very small amounts of money.